oac-tree/oac-tree/issues.md

 * Provide enhanced interface to Workspace: allow get/set specific fields/substructures of the variable.
 * Provide user input instruction and way to distinguish procedures that need user input.
 * Add doxygen to many methods.
-* Variable::AddAttributes: use AttributeMap as argument instead of awkward vector of pairs.
-* Implement helper::InitialiseVariableAttributes.
 * Automatically load plugins in plugin folder.
-* Add all top-level instructions to Procedure.
 * Make child instructions private in decorator and compound.